-Annual planning takes into account possible changes in the risk profile, the quantity and quality of own funds and the distribution of own funds across various asset classes when analysing capital requirements.
+Annual planning takes into account possible changes in the risk profile, the quantity and quality of own funds and the distribution of own funds across various asset classes when analyzing capital requirements.

-ORSA results are taken into account in product development and product design such that the capital requirements for new products do not compromise the sufficiency of capital.
+The ORSA results are taken into account in product development and product design such that the capital requirements for new products do not compromise capital adequacy.